Updated: Dec. 1, 2024

 Avocados

-I love avocados not only because they are delicious but because they’re packed with nutrients and are incredibly versatile.
+Avocados are not only delicious, but they’re also packed with nutrients and are incredibly versatile.
 Add a couple of slices to a salad, mash ripe avocados into a creamy spread (with or without spices) to use in place of mayonnaise on sandwiches, make a dip, blend into salad dressing – the options are endless.
 As an added bonus, avocados help your body absorb nutrients from the foods you eat alongside them.

 Nuts and Seeds